hchen549/cs638/README.md

 ### 3.2 Categorical Variables

-In this section, we progress to explore the relationship between level of bike traffic with some categorical variables, including season, day of week, hour, in/out of school session.
+In this section, we explored the relationship between level of bike traffic with some categorical variables, including season, day of week, hour, in/out of school session.
+Figure 9 shows the relationship between these categorical variables with the daily number of bikes.

 <p float="left" align="middle">
   <img src = "images/Categorical variable.png"><br>
-  Figure 5
+  <b>Figure 9. </b>Relationship between categorical variables with daily bike ridership
 </p>

 It can be seen that bike users are most active in summer and least active in the winter.
 We also observe a slightly higher level of bike usage during the weekend compared to the weekdays.
-The peak hour is usually around 7:00 - 8:00 am and 4:00 - 5:00 pm, which aligns with the rush hour for the commuters.
+The peak hour is usually around 7 - 8 am and 4 - 5 pm, which aligns with the rush hour for the commuters.
 Interestingly, we also find that there are more bike users during the winter or summer break in comparison with the regular school session.
 This phenomenon can be attributed to the high bike usage level during the long summer break which is displayed in the subplot in the upper-left corner.

-## 4 Feature importance and the Impact of COVID-19
+## 4. The Impact of COVID-19

 In this section, we employed two methods to understand the impact of COVID-19.
 The first method is the lasso model where we examined how the coefficients of COVID-19 related variables change in response to the change in the magnitude of the penalty term.
 In the second method, we took a more straightforward strategy where we conducted a year-to-year comparison to display how the bike usage counts change in the Year 2020 compared to the previous year.

 ### 4.1 Method 1 (Lasso Model)
 We explored feature importance at two bike path locations (Capital and Monroe).
-Figure 5 shows how factors' coefficients change with the penalty term assigned in the Lasso regression model.
+Figure 10 shows how factors' coefficients change with the penalty term assigned in the Lasso regression model.
 We observe that the trend displays three remarkable differences regarding feature importance between these two locations.

 <p float="left" align="middle">
   <img src="/images/lasso_capital1.png" width="45%" />
   <img src="/images/lasso_monroe1.png" width="45%" /><br>
-  Figure 5
+  <b>Figure 10. </b>Change in the coefficient for each factor with respect to penalty.
 </p>

 First of all, other than season and month factors, the year factor (2020) also has a large absolute coefficient at Monroe when we assign a smaller penalty to the model.
 Indeed, the year 2020 has double meanings in this context.
 The year 2020 not only represents a calendar year but also indicates the existence of COVID-19 as a boolean type variable.
 On the contrary, we don't see any COVID-related variables that have a profound impact on the model at the Capital.